Share to: share facebook share twitter share wa share telegram print page

 The County Mayor is the general agent of the county and may draw warrants upon the General Fund.
 The County Mayor has custody of county property not placed with other officers, and may also examine the accounts of county officers.
 The County Mayor is a nonvoting ex-officio member of the County Commission and of all its committees, and may be elected chairman of the county legislative body (a post that the County Mayor is not required to seek or accept).
 The County Mayor may call special meetings of the County Commission.
 Unless an optional general law or private act provides otherwise, the County Mayor compiles a budget for all county departments, offices, and agencies, which is presented to the County Commission.

-The current Mayor of Hawkins County is Mark DeWitte (R-Rogersville).
+The current mayor of Hawkins County is Mark DeWitte (R-Rogersville).

 Legislative Branch